SkylineCommunications/dataminer-docs/connector-help/connector_help/ANTlabs_Tru_Auth_Radius.md

 ## About

-The ANTlabs Tru Auth Radius driver makes it possible to monitor the usage of the satellite network.
+The ANTlabs Tru Auth Radius connector makes it possible to monitor the usage of the satellite network.
 The data is located on an SFTP server, and is parsed by DataMiner.
-Global statistics such as Auth and ACCT statistics are also available in the driver.
+Global statistics such as Auth and ACCT statistics are also available in the connector.

 ## Installation and configuration

 ### Creation

-This driver uses an HTTP connection and needs the following user information:
+This connector uses an HTTP connection and requires the following input during element creation:

 **SERIAL CONNECTION**: